rebecca-aston/node-static-server/README.md

 # local-dev-static-server

  This is an example hosted so you can get the combined .gitignore for node & visual studio code.
+You can also just initialize your node.js repo with a Node gitignore then copy in the contents of your visual studio gitignore to the bottom of the file.

  Note this is not intended to be a github page.